JonthMM/Bachelor-thesis/README.md

+## Repository for my bachelorthesis

-# “Evaluation of drought definitions in scientific publications using automated information retrieval:  An examination of the methodology and accuracy of scientific publications in forested areas on drought”
+## “Evaluation of drought definitions in scientific publications using automated information retrieval:  An examination of the methodology and accuracy of scientific publications in forested areas on drought”

+<a id="readme-top"></a>
 <!-- TABLE OF CONTENTS -->
   <summary>Table of Contents</summary>
   <ol>